vacp2p/rfc/content/docs/rfcs/70/README.md

 The definition of `PublicMessage` MUST follow the specification in section 6.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
 The definition of `PrivateMessage ` MUST follow the specification in section 6.3 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

-### Ratchet tree operations
-The ratchet tree for an epoch describes the membership of a group in that epoch.
-In order to reflect changes to the membership of the group from one epoch to the next, corresponding changes are made to the ratchet tree.
-The following section describes the required operations.

-#### Nodes contents
+### Nodes contents
 The nodes of a ratchet tree contain several types of data.
 Leaf nodes describe individual members.
 Parent nodes describe subgroups.
 Contents of each kind of node, and its structure MUST follow the indications described in sections 7.1 and 7.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

-#### Leaf node validation
+### Leaf node validation
-`KeyPackage` objects describes a client's capabilities and provides keys that can be used to add the client to a group.
+`KeyPackage` objects describe the client's capabilities and provides keys that can be used to add the client to a group.

 The validity of a leaf node needs to be verified at the following stages:
 - When a leaf node is downloaded in a `KeyPackage`, before it is used to add the client to the group.